 Cream o' Galloway

-Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit on the list for every summer holiday in Dumfries & Galloway.
+Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit during family holidays in Dumfries & Galloway.

 Did you know?

-- The ice cream counter is open!
-There are so many flavours to try.
+- There are so many flavours of ice cream to try.
 Have you had a scoop of Cranachan or Whisky, Honey & Oatmeal?

 - You can order delicious cheeses straight to your door from sister company, The Ethical Dairy.